gkvoelkl/python-sonic/README.rst

 ~~~~~~~~~

 One of the best in SONIC PI is the *Live Loop*.
 While a loop is playing
 music you can change it and hear the change.
-Let's try it in Python,
+Let’s try it in Python,
 too.

 .. code:: ipython3